davidkern13/mongoose-custom-data-seed/README.md

 ## Types

-- Types of function @args
+- Types of @args in seed function

 ```
 data - array of objects